vuejs/vuefire/docs/guide/auth.md

       return {
         path: '/login',
         query: {
-          // we keep the current path in the query so we can redirect to it after login
+          // we keep the current path in the query so we can
+          // redirect to it after login with
-          // with `router.push(route.query.redirect || '/')`
+          // `router.push(route.query.redirect || '/')`
           redirect: to.fullPath,
         },
       }